 Headspace: 350 hours of guided meditation lessons, benefits from attention span, equanimity, sense of alertness, to the ability to deal with stressors in daily life, 10 minutes daily, 10 sessions pack free for beginners,

 iMindfulness: Three guided meditations, including power pause, breath meditation, and body scan, in-app purchases, good for beginners and professionals, in English, Danish, and Norwegian.

-Insight timer: 4,000 guided meditations from over 1,000 teachers, wide range of topics, strong community around it, meditation is a privilege, not a product, meditate as long as you feel beneficial.
+Insight timer: 4,000 guided meditations from over 1,000 teachers, a wide range of topics, and the strong community around it, meditation is a privilege, not a product, meditate as long as you feel beneficial.

 Mindfulness Daily: Good for reducing stress and promoting sleep, wide range of experts behind the app (scientists, physicians, researchers, trainers, and coaches), effective guided practices, few minutes courses daily.

 Omvana: Helps improve every area of life, 20 minutes courses, highly versatile, possible to create new meditation sequences depending on what works best.

 Sattva: Possible to join accountability groups, connect with friends, gamified meditation with trophies and challenges, good for those who love social media.